The GLORY of God

 Question: What exactly is the glory of God?

-Most people in the world, as well as many Christians, think of God as someone who is old when they wonder what he looks like.
+Answer: Your question about what is the Glory of God is a beautiful truth about our heavenly Father.
+Most people in the world, as well as many Christians, think of Him as someone who is old when they wonder what he looks like.

 Notice, we humans are born in dishonor (corruptible) but in the resurrection, we will be incorruptible.
 The Apostle Paul states earthly bodies (terrestrial) have a glory but are corruptible.
-Celestial bodies like the stars have a different glory which is beautiful and age-lasting.
-Then in 1 Corinthians 15:48 - 49, Paul said we are going to have the image (likeness) of the heavenly or the Man from heaven, which is likely a reference to Jesus Christ.
-Therefore, when the Bible speaks of glory, it refers to a being's image or how they appear.
-Since Paul tells us we are going to look like the celestial (like God), it is a beautiful truth to see how our Father looks.
+Celestial bodies like the stars have a different kind that is beautiful and age lasting.
+Then in 1Corinthians 15:48 - 49, Paul said we are going to have the image (likeness) of the heavenly or the Man from heaven, which is likely a reference to Jesus Christ.
+Therefore, when the Bible speaks of glory, it refers to how a being or a person appears.
+Since Paul tells us we are going to look like the 'heavenly one,' it is a beautiful truth to see how our Father looks.

 Psalm 104:1 - 2 states the Eternal's garment is light and in Psalm 27:4, David writes He is beautiful.
 In Revelation 4 and many other scriptures, we see He is so beautiful to look upon that He is like beholding every precious gem there is with the entire spectrum of the rainbow.
 In fact, round about His throne, there is a rainbow (Revelation 1, 4).
 Since white is what He is clothed with and white is the containment of the entire color spectrum, he changes His brilliance and Glory as He chooses.
 In Revelation the first chapter, it says his eyes are a flame of fire.